 Chicago Media Project's Best Seat in The House discussions have become popular lately, said Sammi Verhey, chief of staff at CMP.
 "Since so much of the conversation this year has revolved around our country's racial injustices," she said, "we wanted to be more intentional about featuring BIPOC filmmakers and projects that speak to the Black experience."

-Join the upcoming Best Seat in The House discussion on January 27th, 6:00 PM, find more information and register at the following link: Best Seat in the House Registration.
+Join the upcoming Best Seat in The House discussion on January 27th, 6:00 PM.